Promoting British Values at World’s End Infant & Nursery School

 Promoting Mutual Respect and Tolerance of Different Faiths and Cultures

-Our school ethos, conveyed in our attitudes and relationships, our assemblies and acts of worship, and our taught curriculum in Religious Education, PSED, PSHE and Circle Time are all aimed at helping our children to acquire a tolerance and appreciation of and respect for their own and other cultures and beliefs.
+Our school ethos, conveyed in our attitudes and relationships, our assemblies and acts of worship, and our taught curriculum in Religious Education, PSED, PSHE (jigsaw scheme) and Circle Time are all aimed at helping our children to acquire a tolerance and appreciation of and respect for their own and other cultures and beliefs.
 We actively promote respect for individual differences and the children learn that their behaviours have an effect on their own rights and those of others.
 As a school we are committed to promoting diverse attitudes and challenging stereotypes.
 For example by sharing stories that reflect and value the diversity of children’s experiences, through using resources and activities that challenge gender, cultural and racial stereotyping, and through challenging any prejudicial or discriminatory behaviour.
 We provide positive role models and teaching children how to understand their own emotional make-up, and that of others.
 Staff and children at World's End Infant and Nursery School treat each other with respect.
 By providing equal opportunities for all our pupils to succeed: we analyse data on the attainment and achievement of groups, addressing any barriers to learning and working to close or eliminate any gaps between groups.

 The work we do with our children supports and fulfils the school's duty to promote British Values as defined by the DFE document 'Promoting Fundamental British Values through SMSC in schools.
 Please click below on the link below to find out more information.